MattKotzbauer/moobler/README.md

 WIP AI tmux teacher

-trying to address green lumber problem in devtooling
+trying to address green lumber problem ("can't describe how to ride a bike") in devtooling